clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 By looking carefully at the waveform and spectogram, see if you can identify the individual phonemes making up the word.
 This may be harder than you expect.

 \begin{itemize}
 \action To verify your identifications, extract each phoneme into a separate Praat object.
-Select the phoneme in the sound signal (you can either drag in the waveform or in the spectogram), and click "File" > "Extract selected sound (preserve times)".
+Select the phoneme in the sound signal (you can either drag in the waveform or in the spectogram), and click ``File'' > ``Extract selected sound (preserve times)''.
 This will create a new Praat object, untitled.
 Use the rename button to rename it s, l, i or t to help you remember which is which.
 \action Create a spectrum (not a spectogram) object for the s (fricative) and i (vowel) sound and compare the two
 \action Now compare the s and i spectrums to the corresponding part of the spectogram for slit.
 \end{itemize}